Web Governance Policy

 - Alternative text is required for all images, form image buttons, and image map hot spots.

-- Images that do not convey content, are decorative, or already contain content conveyed in text are given null alt text (alt=””).
+- Images that do not convey content, are decorative, or already contain content conveyed in text should have null alt text (alt="").

-- Form buttons must have a descriptive value and form inputs have associated text labels.
+- Form buttons must have a descriptive value, and form inputs must have associated text labels.

-- Embedded multimedia is identified via accessible text.
+- Embedded multimedia must be identified via accessible text.

-WAVE is the preferred tool to analyze contrast ratios for all page text elements at once and the Chrome or Firefox extensions provide seamless evaluation.
-If your contrast is failing and you need help evaluating why, the WebAIM color contrast checker is a great tool that educates as it tests.
-Siteimprove is another tool to use in checking accessibility.
+WAVE is the preferred tool to analyze contrast ratios for all page text elements.
+If you need help evaluating contrast failures, the WebAIM color contrast checker is a great resource.

 Branding

 The official Bentley branding is the only visual identity system you may adopt for your website.
-You cannot alter the existing Bentley logos and branding in any components, and in no cases may you create your own.
-The university has the full legal right and obligation to protect its materials, and certain non-authorized uses may violate the Computing and Networking Policy, various handbooks, and Bentley’s Mission and Values.
+Altering Bentley logos or branding in any components is not allowed.
+Unauthorized use may violate the Computing and Networking Policy and Bentley’s Mission and Values.

 Content Approval